titumozammel/5r-cascade-framework/README.md

 The first five decisions constitute the **5R decision methodology**.

 The activities after RETAIN are **conversion and management conditions required to turn demand reduction into durable organizational benefit**.

+The post-cascade stages may involve other HEE mechanisms, particularly where Human Energy recovery, organizational enablement, or execution management is required.

 ---